 A quick note on value versus cost

-Why would one client begrudge paying £120 per month for bookkeeping when a similar client with a similar business would happily pay £400 a month for the same service?
+One client begrudges paying £120 per month for bookkeeping.
+A similar client with a similar business would happily pay £400 a month for the same service.
+Why is this?

-This type of scenario has boggled the minds of many accountants because the answer doesn’t come down to one having more money over the other.
+This scenario has boggled the minds of many accountants over the years.
+The answer doesn’t come down to one having more money than the other.
 The difference is the perceived value of the service, not the absolute price.

 - Your Prospect/Client determines the value of your firm’s services, not you.